-As of December 31, 2017, our portfolio consisted of 38 gaming and related facilities.
-Our portfolio comprises approximately 15.4 million of property square footage and over 5,200 acres of owned and leased land and is broadly diversified by location across 14 states.
-Furthermore, we believe that these properties represent some of the top revenue-producing casinos in leading U.S. regional gaming markets.
+As of June 30, 2018, on a stand-alone basis, our portfolio consisted of 38 gaming and related facilities.
+Our portfolio is comprised of approximately 15.4 million of property square footage and over 5,200 acres of owned and leased land and is broadly diversified by location across 14 states.
+After giving effect to the Acquisition Transactions, our portfolio would consist of 46 gaming and related facilities, comprising approximately 23.4 million of property square footage and over 5,500 acres of owned and leased land (excluding Lumière Place and Belterra Park).
+With our acquisition of Tropicana Atlantic City in New Jersey and Plainridge Park in Massachusetts, our properties will be located in 16 states across the United States.
+We believe that our properties represent some of the top revenue-producing casinos in leading U.S. regional gaming markets.